-Glacial geochemistry
+Glacial systems

 I use a variety of geochemical tools, including U-series isotopes, to reconstruct time and process in subglacial systems.